Viramune Suspension Dosage

 Intensive clinical and laboratory monitoring, including liver enzyme tests, is essential at baseline and during the first 18 weeks of treatment with VIRAMUNE.
 The optimal frequency of monitoring during this period has not been established.
 Some experts recommend clinical and laboratory monitoring more often than once per month, and in particular, would include monitoring of liver enzyme tests at baseline, prior to dose escalation, and at two weeks post-dose escalation.
 After the initial 18-week period, frequent clinical and laboratory monitoring should continue throughout VIRAMUNE treatment [see Warnings and Precautions (5)].
 In some cases, hepatic injury has progressed despite discontinuation of treatment.

-Discontinue VIRAMUNE if a patient experiences severe rash or any rash accompanied by constitutional findings [see Boxed Warning, Warnings and Precautions (5.2), and Patient Counseling Information (17.1)].
-Do not increase VIRAMUNE dose if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of 200 mg/day (150 mg/m2/day in pediatric patients) until the rash has resolved [see Warnings and Precautions (5.2) and Patient Counseling Information (17.1)].
+Discontinue VIRAMUNE if a patient experiences severe rash or any rash accompanied by constitutional findings [see Warnings and Precautions (5.2)].
+Do not increase VIRAMUNE dose if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of 200 mg/day (150 mg/m2/day in pediatric patients) until the rash has resolved [see Warnings and Precautions (5.2)].
 The total duration of the once daily lead-in dosing period should not exceed 28 days at which point an alternative regimen should be sought.

 If a clinical (symptomatic) hepatic event occurs, permanently discontinue VIRAMUNE.
 Do not restart VIRAMUNE after recovery [see Warnings and Precautions (5.1)].